djhshih/gce-diagnosis/README.md

 ## Excessive writing to boot disk

-Some programs can write massive amount of data to disk unbeknownst to the user at locations such as `/tmp` or `/var/run`.
+Some programs can write massive amount of data to disk unbeknownst to the user at locations such as `/tmp`.
 This can cause the program to slow to a crawl because the sustained read/write throughput limit of the standard boot disk is very low (1.2 MB/s).
 In contrast, additional persistent disks have much higher throughput limit (up to 120 MB/s), and persistent solid state disk may have an even higher throughput (> 240 MB/s).

 ### Symptoms

-- Output files appear in such locations as `/tmp`.
+- Output files appear in `/tmp`, `/var/run`, `/var/log` or similar locations.
 - Unexpected, sustained low CPU usage
 - Unexpected, sustained low disk write